Rob Kardashian Trolls Sister Kim’s Lingerie Post With a Funny Comment

 Though Kim didn't reply to the comment, her younger sister, Khloe Kardashian, took notice, writing, "@robkardashianofficial hahahahaha step away from the phone."

 Rob has been much more active on social media lately.
-The at-times reclusive member of the Kardashian-Jenner clan has been attending parties and events with his famous family, and posting photos online.
+The sometimes reclusive member of the Kardashian-Jenner clan has been attending parties and events with his famous family, and posting photos online.

 He recently returned from a group beach trip for Kylie Jenner's 23rd birthday.